Linc-tw/camelus/README.md

 Same as above, but the inputs Omega_m and sigma_8 will overwrite the values from `.par` files, and creates N independent peak lists.

 `$ ./camelus 5`
-ABC computation which requires an observation data that we have provided an example in demo.
+ABC computation which requires an observation data that we have provided an example in `demo`.
 Parameters are defined in `peakParam.par`.
 Only several summary statistics are available.
 This gives posterior samples of Omega_m-sigma_8 constraints.
-Only this combination is available.
+Only this combination is available.Please check Lin & Kilbinger (2015b) for more details.